hujhax/austin-improv-wiki/Nice Astronaut.md

 In 2011, Nicole and Tim formed a separate troupe named Townsville to write and perform scripted comedy.
 In 2013, Townsville was folded back into Nice Astronaut.

-### Controversial Formation
-The original 6 members of Nice Astronaut were classmates in a level 1 ColdTowne Theater class together, but did not include all of the 9 students in the class.
-Because of this exclusion, the [[ColdTowne Faculty]] dispatched a faculty member to regretfully inform Nice Astronaut that they would not be permitted to use any ColdTowne Faculty as a coach, could not freely rehearse at ColdTowne Theater, and would only be allowed to perform in Cagematches at ColdTowne Theater.
-The Faculty member empathized and related the start of Nice Astonaut to the start of the self-formed troupe ColdTowne back at La Nuit in New Orleans years before.
-The ColdTowne Faculty member recommended the newly arrived Austin transplant [[Tom Booker]] as their initial coach.
-Over the next six to nine months, the troupe played 2 *[[Cagematch]]* shows at ColdTowne under a different name, but no other shows there.
-Then, after the ColdTowne Faculty watched a troupe rehearsal, ColdTowne invited the troupe to play in *[[The Proctor]]*, one of their few performance slots available to outside troupes.

 ## Etymology
 After narrowing down the potential troupe name from a list of over 200, the troupe wanted to be called "Bad Astronaut" (a pun on "Bad-Ass"), but the name was already taken by a punk band.
 After exploring several alternatives (including "Fat Astronaut"), they settled on "Nice Astronaut"- which is a pun on "Nice Ass".